 My wife and I recently took a relaxing vacation in Hawaii on the island of Maui.
-On our first Sunday there we found a local Catholic parish – St. Theresa.
-Upon entering the mass, we learned that the Bishop of Honolulu announced that day (July 9th) Catholics in the islands were commemorating the 190th anniversary of the Catholic Church in Hawaii.
-It was 190 years since the first mass took place on the islands.
+On our first Sunday there we found a local Catholic parish.
+Upon entering the Mass, we learned that the Bishop of Honolulu announced that day (July 9th) Catholics in the islands were commemorating the 190th anniversary of the Catholic Church in Hawaii.
+It was 190 years since the first Mass took place on the islands.

-In many ways the Church in Hawaii represents a microcosm of the faith – at first, it experiences persecution, than while the Church’s message is embraced, the message is then be pitted against a rival idea.
-This competing idea is that fulfillment comes from acquiring material possessions in this world, and not from a religious institution.
+In many ways the Church in Hawaii represents a microcosm of the faith – at first, it experiences persecution, than while the Church’s message is embraced, it becomes pitted against a rival idea all the while drawing more people to her message.
+One of the competing ideas that attempts to pull people from the Church is the belief that happiness comes from acquiring material possessions in this world, and not from the church Jesus established.
 In other words, the Hawaii experience reveals the hidden, yet genuine battle of the Church vs. the pop culture.

 Christianity first arrived in Hawaii in 1820 under the banner of Congregationalist Protestants from New England.
 It wasn’t long that Hawaiian officials were quick to ditch their polytheistic religion for monotheistic Christianity.
 In April 1824, the queen regent Kaahumanu publicly acknowledged her embrace of Protestant Christianity.
 She received baptism on December 5, 1825.